-What partnerships, if any, with Other school partnerships
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Establish an incentive program to reinforce and reward students for healthy attendance .
+Action Step Provide parents with strategies through Parent Engagement sessions.
+We will also provide students with agendas to promote healthy organizational skills and to document assignments and assessments.

-Funding Sources Consolidated Funding
+Funding Sources Title I, Part A

-Subgroups Economically Disadvantaged
+Subgroups Economically Disadvantaged Foster

-Foster

 Homeless

 English Learners

+Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

+Immigrant

 Systems Family and Community Engagement

 Supportive Learning Environment

+Method for Monitoring Implementation Artifacts of agendas from sessions

-Method for Monitoring Attendance Review, robocalls, attendance contract, contact log documentation
+Method for Monitoring Comparative academic data (iReady, CMA data)

-Implementation

-Method for Monitoring Infinite Campus Attendance Data and Reports, USHA reports, Attendance spreadsheet

 Effectiveness

-Position/Role Responsible Attendance Review Team
+Position/Role Responsible Instructional Specialist

-Timeline for Implementation Monthly
+Timeline for Implementation Quarterly

-What partnerships, if any, with Diamond Lakes Library, YMCA, KJs
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?